ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [streams] module provides many functions, and the possible writing data as [strings]{.str} or in binary form can make using that module a bit daunting at first.
+The [streams] module provides many functions, and the possible writing data as [strings] or in binary form can make using that module a bit daunting at first.
 But most [procs] have examples in the API docs, which helps you to use it.